-This policy was developed on September 2020
+This policy was developed in September 2021.

-This policy was signed off by the Governing Body/IEB/Proprietors on.....
+This policy was signed off by the Governing Body/IEB/Proprietors on Tuesday 19th October.

-The policy will be reviewed on September 2021
+The policy will be reviewed in September 2022.

-The Designated Safeguarding lead (DSL) who takes the lead for Child Protection is Karen Smith
+The Designated Safeguarding lead (DSL) who takes the lead for Child Protection is Mrs A Jocelyn.

-The Deputy Designated Safeguarding lead(s) is/are Amanda Jocelyn, Georgina Brearley and Esme Moon
+The Deputy Designated Safeguarding lead(s) are Mrs K Smith, Mrs G Brearley and Mrs F Helliwell.

-The name of the Designated Teacher for Children who are Looked After is Karen Smith
+The name of the Designated Teacher for Children who are Looked After is Mrs A Jocelyn.